Haydn, Mozart, and the Explosion of the Sonata Form

-In the ultimate “buddy cop” narrative, Haydn and Mozart were respectful of each other and in perpetual awe of one another.
+In the ultimate “buddy cop” narrative, Haydn and Mozart were respectful and in perpetual awe of one another.
 Both wrote large-scale works in each other’s honor.

 Mozart returned the compliment to the old master according to an anecdote from Mozart’s early biographer, Franz Niemetschek.
 Niemetschek wrote of an interaction between Mozart and another composer, who happened to be complaining about one of Haydn’s musical passages by saying, “I would not have done that.”
 Mozart is reported to have said this in response, “Neither would I but do you know why?
 Because neither of us could have thought of anything so appropriate” (“Haydn and Mozart: Mozart’s view of Haydn” para.
 5).

 Let’s listen to Mozart’s Symphony No. 40 in G minor with the same attention to detail that we paid to Haydn’s Drumroll symphony:

 The combined efforts of Haydn and Mozart detonated an explosion-of-change upon the European music scene.
 The primary beneficiary of this blow-up was Ludwig van Beethoven, a composer Phil Goulding called, “The Immortal Thunderer” (27).

 Beethoven’s thundering and musical prowess will be covered in a later post.